Jumpstart Your Day

 "Because such processing occurs largely outside a person's awareness, it is all or nothing—a fully formed answer either comes to mind or it doesn't.
 This hypothesis is supported by EEG and functional MRI scans, which revealed in previous studies that just before insight takes place, the occipital cortex, which is responsible for visual processing, momentarily shuts down, or 'blinks,' so that ideas can 'bubble into consciousness.'
 As a result, insights are less likely to be incorrect.
 Analytical thinking, in contrast, happens consciously and is therefore more subject to rushing and lapses in reasoning."

 The time of day plays a role in your genius ideas too.
 Most of us shower in the morning or the evening, when we're most tired.
 And that's when we're most creative as well, according to the journal Thinking and Reasoning.
 That foggy state of mind temporarily weakens your brain's censors, letting in all those floating thoughts on the periphery which make great ideas possible.
-In other words, you've got the perfect storm for the perfect idea.
-So pull the shower curtain, turn on the water and just wait for the brilliance to wash over you.
+So there you have it.
+The perfect storm for the perfect idea.
+So pull the shower curtain, turn on the water and just wait for brilliance to come.

 They're not all winners, but this constantly updated list is definitely worth bookmarking.
 Here are five recent favorites.